LadonAl/LEA-FPGA/README.md

 # Update History

 #### 20-Jun-2019:
 the project simpy includes the key generator module.
 This module so far only include combinational logic because I tried my best to avoid using memories.
 The project has not been tested on a proper FPGA yet.

+# Symbols Used

+#### <<i With 'C' on top:
+Circular shift of i bits to the left

 ## KeyGen
 KeyGen or the key generator is respinsible of producing 24 192-bit round keys based on the input 128-bit key.
 Initially, the key bits are wired in groups of 32 bits (A, B, C, D) each of which gets circular shifted 8 bits to the left.